-23. When an application has been accepted, whether absolutely or subject to conditions or limitations, the Registrar shall, as soon as possible after such acceptance and at the expense of the applicant, advertise the application, as accepted, in the prescribed manner, specifying every condition and limitation subject to which it has been accepted.
+23. When an application has been accepted, whether absolutely or subject to conditions or limitations, the Registrar shall, as soon as possible after such acceptance and advertise the application, as accepted, in the prescribed manner, specifying every condition and limitation subject to which it has been accepted.